josephcjohnsonjr/SocialCrimeMapping/README.md

 SocialCrimeMapping
-Developed by
-Deary Hudson
+Developed by  Deary Hudson
 University of Houston - Downtown
 ==================

 Android - Twitter API

-\nCrime Aggregation application.
+Crime Aggregation application.
 Identifies crimes that currently occur in the Seattle, WA area by pulling in a feed of "Tweets" from twitter and identifying the type of crime and its location